 1. What qualities is the Empire State Fellows Program looking for in applicants?

 The Empire State Fellows Program is designed to attract talented professionals with demonstrated leadership potential who want to refocus their careers on public service.
 Applicants who are members of groups underrepresented in policy-making roles in New York State government, which include but are not limited to Black, Hispanic, Asian and Pacific Islander persons; women; persons with disabilities; and gay, lesbian, bisexual or transgender persons, are particularly encouraged to apply.
-Applicants should have an advanced degree and at least three years of professional work experience.
+Applicants should have an advanced degree and at least five years of professional work experience.
 An applicant with only a Bachelors degree may be considered if he or she has substantial professional achievements.

 Fellows may have a variety of educational and professional experience.
 For example, a computer scientist with experience working with a non-profit organization, a lawyer with experience at a large law firm, and an environmental scientist with experience working in agriculture, could all be strong candidates if they demonstrate superior academic and professional credentials and a strong interest in public service.
 Of course, applicants who have studied public administration, political science, or public policy would also be competitive.
-All competitive applicants will demonstrate a strong interest in a career in public-policy, substantial accomplishments in a professional environment, and notable academic achievement.
+All competitive applicants will demonstrate a strong interest in a career in public policy, substantial accomplishments in a professional environment, and notable academic achievement.

 The diversity of applicant qualifications reflects the needs of our state government, which seeks talented leadership for agencies as varied as the Department of Environmental Conservation, the Department of Transportation, the Department of Labor, the Department of Homeland Security and the Office of Children and Family Services.
 Once Fellows are selected, their skills, interests and experiences will inform their assigned role in New York State government.